Van Gogh Museum is an art museum dedicated to the 19th-century painter Vincent Van Gogh and his contemporaries.

 3 pm to 6 pm: Moderate crowd on Fridays and weekends with a waiting time of about 15-20 minutes.
 On other days if you are lucky, you may get your tickets in just ten minutes.

-However, if you buy Van Gogh Museum tickets online, you can avoid these queues, save time, and walk right into the Museum.
+However, if you buy Van Gogh Museum tickets online, you can avoid these queues, save time, and walk right into the museum.

 Van Gogh Museum map

-This art museum is colossal, and there is a lot to see – the trick is not getting lost and missing out on masterpieces.
+Van Gogh Museum is colossal, and there is a lot to see – the trick is not getting lost and missing out on masterpieces.

 Having the Van Gogh Museum’s floor plan on your mobile is a convenient way of guiding yourself inside the museum.